Merkel pledges to end Turkey's EU talks

 German chancellor Angela Merkel has promised to shut down Turkey's EU accession talks and defended her open-door refugee policy.

-Merkel made the pledge in a pre-election TV debate with her main rival, former European Parliament head Martin Schulz, on Sunday (3 September).
+Merkel made the Turkey pledge in a pre-election TV debate with her main rival, former European Parliament head Martin Schulz, on Sunday (3 September).

 "The fact is clear that Turkey should not become a member of the EU," she said.